FriendsOfREDAXO/blogger/readme.md

 ## TODOs

 * better time input field
+* autofocus on lang change to title
+* show lang as headline to be more specific about what is going to change
 * config (e.g. should gallery be an option)
 * translation
 * publish as beta to test